Arthur S. Marmaduke High School Counselor Award

 Eligibility Criteria

-• Fully certified and credentialed and work with high school students
+• Hold a Pupil Personnel Services Credential and work with high school students.

-• Have been counseling at their current school for at least one school year
+• Have worked as a high school counselor for at least one year at their current high school.

 Scoring & Selection Process